akazukin5151/koneko/docs/pages/README.rst

 See also: :ref:`manual installation <manual-installation>`

 #.
 If not using `kitty <https://github.com/kovidgoyal/kitty>`_, you have to use the ueberzug backend.
-Follow the instructions `here <https://github.com/WhiteBlackGoose/ueberzug-latest>`_
+Follow the instructions to install ueberzug `here <https://github.com/WhiteBlackGoose/ueberzug-latest>`_
 #. ``pip install koneko`` (or if you use :ref:`conda <conda-environment>`...)
 #.
 Run ``koneko``.
 It will open a pixiv login page in your default browser and quit.
 #.
 Login to pixiv on your browser.